-Evaluation of human qualities – such as attitude, competency, proficiency, accomplishment, and belief, among other constructs- is routinely conducted by administering tests fairly, which are precisely formulated and applied using standardized protocols.
-Test takers are usually concerned with the results from a test administered to them; they don’t have a proclivity to look into the technical aspects or characteristics of the tool itself.
-Despite this, many people take the tests internal components into account because they realize that the relevance and usefulness of test result interpretation are dependent on its core features.
+Evaluation of human qualities, such as attitude, competency, proficiency, accomplishment and belief, among other constructs, is routinely conducted by administering psychometric tests, which are formulated and applied using standardized protocols.
+Test-takers are usually concerned with the results of a test administered to them as they don’t have a predisposition to assess the technical aspects or characteristics of the tool.
+Despite this, most consider the tests’ internal components because they realize that the results interpretation’s relevance and usefulness are dependent on its core features.
 In technical terms, these internal test attributes are termed as psychometric properties.

-The psychometric properties of a test are associated with the data that has been garnered from the assessment to find out how well it evaluates the interest construct.
+The psychometric properties of a test are associated with the data garnered from the assessment to determine how well it evaluates the interest construct.
 The development of a valid test is conditional on the fact that it has been subjected to statistical analyses, which ascertains that it has adequate psychometric properties.

 A good psychometric test must have three fundamental properties- reliability, validity, and norming.
 Be it hiring or developing employees, choosing the correct set of assessments is pivotal in making or breaking a business.

 Besides the psychometric validity and reliability of tests, the standardization of the assessments normed for various aspects, such as age, gender, education, profession, employability, etc. determines the properties of the tests.